MirageNet/Mirage/doc/docs/analyzers/MIRAGE1302.md

-# MIRAGE1302: Field Type Serialization Validation
+# MIRAGE1302: Unserialized Private Field Warning

 ## The Problem
-A field or property in a class/struct marked with `[NetworkMessage]`, or a parameter in a method marked with `[ServerRpc]` or `[ClientRpc]`, uses a type that Mirage does not know how to serialize, and no custom writer/reader has been registered or generated for it.

-Mirage uses compile-time IL weaving to generate serialization code for NetworkMessages and RPCs.
-If a field or parameter type is not a primitive type, an existing supported type, or a type that can be auto-weaved (like a simple struct/class with only serializable fields), and there are no custom `NetworkWriter` or `NetworkReader` extension methods for it, the Weaver will fail because it cannot serialize the data.
+A private field or property is declared inside a `[NetworkMessage]` struct or class.

+In Mirage, private fields and properties are ignored by the Weaver during automatic serialization.
+Only public fields are serialized and sent over the network.
+If a developer declares private fields expecting them to be networked, it can lead to confusion and logic bugs because they will remain uninitialized or hold default values on the receiving end.

+*Note: This is a placeholder warning designated for future release (skipped for now until source generation is fully integrated).*

 ---